Practice Learning Qualification - Social Services

 You must be social work qualified with at least 2 years post-qualifying experience.
 You must also be in a position to offer a social work student a practice learning opportunity within your agency, either statutory or voluntary organisations.
 Your agency setting must be able to provide learning opportunities which will allow the social work student to meet a substantial proportion of the assessed outcomes as contained within the Standards in Social Work Education.
 It is acknowledged that it may sometimes be necessary to negotiate learning opportunities for a student from another agency.
 We welcome applications from self-funding applicants wishing to practice as an independent PT.
 Please contact the course leader, Sheila Slesser, to discuss this further.

-Those interested in this course should apply by 30 November 2018.
+Those interested in this course should apply by the end of November.
 Applicants from Aberdeen City Council, Aberdeenshire Council and Moray Council should send their application forms to the appropriate person within their agency.

 All other applications to be sent to: